WildKernels/susfs4ksu/README.md

 - Users may enable the disabled features by themselves such as SUS_PATH, SUS_KSTAT, OPEN_REDIRECT, etc..

-- Manually hooks ported from SUS_SU and offical KSU
+- Bypass the kprobe and tracepoint hooks used by the official KSU and MKSU, all susfs hooks are fully inlined now, including sucompat hooks.

 - Reverted the original uname spoof, a stock uname is already spoofed during compile time